 At this point, it is difficult for us to say anything with certainty about what we may see in the upcoming title.
 But taking the previous game of the series into account, we may assume that Dead Space 4 will take the same storyline forward and it will bring back many of the characters from the earlier games, not excluding series protagonist Isaac Clarke.
 However, we are up for taking a few stabs in the dark for Dead Space 4.
 Read on to find out.

 Bring back the Horror: Despite what some had to say, Dead Space 3 was an amazing action game with all its brutal combat woven into the storyline.
-However, we felt like it had dialled down on the horror element by several notches.
+However, we felt like it had dialed down on the horror element by several notches.
 That was a shame for a series that was created with horror as its backbone, and one which the creators had called the most terrifying game they could pull off.
-We’re sure EA had their reasons to focus on other aspects in the last game.
+We’re sure EA had their reasons to focus on other aspects in the last entry.
 But a survival horror game without horror is essentially something that lacks a limb or two.
 Moreover, the business records of Dead Space 3 speak for themselves.
 This is why making Dead Space 4 a full-on horror treat for devoted fans of the series is certain to bring the series back up where it belongs.

-Tools over Ammo: One of our favourite protagonists of all time was originally a ship systems engineer who, by way of fate, had to face off against some really bad and frankly crazy circumstances.
+Tools over Ammo: One of our favourite protagonists of all time was originally a ship systems engineer who, by way of fate, had to face off against some really bad and frankly maddening circumstances.
 The gameplay for the original Dead Space largely followed in this strain.
 Players needed to think on their feet about how to go about a certain kill so that they could be benefitted in the long run.
 After all, the necromorphs were pretty hard to take down using standard weapons, and the various tools proved to be more handy in eliminating them.
 Besides, they made the kills pretty satisfying for the horror fanatics in us.
 But this was largely missing in Dead Space 3 with the number of human enemies shooting up, hence warranting the need for military grade weapons over simpler but more effective methods.
 In Dead Space 4, we want to see the tools make a comeback in all their glory.
 Players should be able to assemble their own killing machines from any scavenged parts that they can find, making the approach to survival more strategic rather than wholly reliant on gun power.

 Dead Space 4 Trailer